marceline-cramer/saturn-v/site/content/blog/is-saturn-v-ai.md

 is raw data.
 People are trusting generative AIs to more and more aspects of their life, but there are no guarantees that it will behave or follow the rules.

-This is why I decided to make Saturn V use symbolic AI instead of generative AI.
+Generative AI still has its uses.
+For instance, one major problem that symbolic AI does not have an easy answer to is how to get computers to understand natural language.
+Spoken languages cannot be modeled purely logically because their rules can and will be broken constantly by human users.
+LLM stands for large *language* model, and regardless of their ability to support facts, they are *extremely* good at interpreting the gray area in spoken languages.
+I'm very excited to take advantage of that with Saturn V and to build practical natural language interfaces to it.

+However, LLMs are still *only* language models.
 I don't want the program in charge of planning out my life and routines to just make decisions, I want the program to make **good** decisions, according to *what I say is good*.
 Generative AI is based on a lot of data, but not all of it is data *about me*.
 If Saturn V is a prosthesis for habits, I don't want it to behave like it's someone else's.

 # AI and Disability